micmejia/bible-dump/AMPC/Acts/Acts 17.md

-But when the Jews of Thessalonica learned that the Word of God [[^b]concerning the attainment through Christ of eternal salvation in the kingdom of God] was also preached by Paul at Beroea, they came there too, disturbing _and_ inciting the masses.
+But when the Jews of Thessalonica learned that the Word of God [concerning the attainment through Christ of eternal salvation in the kingdom of God] was also preached by Paul at Beroea, they came there too, disturbing _and_ inciting the masses.